gpenverne/putio-mount/README.md

-# putio-mount
+# PutioMount
-Mount put.io as a drive on linux
+Mount put.io as a drive using python

 ## Retrieving a token
 1) Go to https://put.io/oauth/apps/new , create an app (fill something in all fields, it does not matter)